Tag: decision architecture

 They:

-• Define decision ownership before deployment
+• Define decision ownership before AI deployment

 The Real Bottleneck Isn’t Intelligence